ideAxel/Deep-Learning-Volatility/README.md

 # Deep-Learning-Volatility

-The paper realase by Blanka Horvath; Aitor Muguruza and Mehdi Tomas is sujesting to use deep learning as a speed up for pricing.
+The paper realased by Blanka Horvath; Aitor Muguruza and Mehdi Tomas is suggests to use deep learning as a speed up for pricing.
 Neural networks efficiently approximate complex pricing functions offline, addressing calibration challenges in models with slow pricing.

 In this repo we implement the paper with a c++ library to speed up the online pricing and we put the off-line learning phase in a time-laps